pulumi/examples/stack-readme-java/README.md

 # Example Stack README In the Pulumi Service

-This example shows how to set up a [Stack Readme](https://www.pulumi.com/docs/intro/pulumi-service/projects-and-stacks/#stack-readme) in typescript.
+This example shows how to set up a [Stack Readme](https://www.pulumi.com/docs/intro/pulumi-service/projects-and-stacks/#stack-readme) in Java.

 Stack READMEs in the [Pulumi Service](https://app.pulumi.com/) dynamically update based on Stack Outputs.
 Stack READMEs interpolate output variables on the stack (${outputs.instances[0].ARN}) so that each stack can construct links to dashboards, shell commands, and other pieces of documentation.
 All of this content stays up to date as you stand up new stacks, rename resources, and refactor your infrastructure.